All steps

 Anatomy of a good first email

-Keep it short - a professor should be able to read it in under a minute.
-Use a clear subject line such as 'Prospective CSC PhD applicant in [your field] - [your name]'.
+Keep it short and easy to skim.
+Use a clear subject line such as 'Prospective CSC applicant in [your field] - [your name]'.
 Open with one sentence introducing who you are and what you want to study.
 Follow with two or three sentences connecting your background to their specific research, referencing a recent paper.
-State your clear ask: that you hope to join their group as a CSC-funded student for the 2026/2027 intake and would value their willingness to supervise you.
+State your clear ask: that you hope to join their group as a funded student for your target intake and would value their willingness to supervise.
 Close by noting that your CV and transcript are attached.

 Attach a concise one-page CV and your academic transcript, and optionally a short (half-page) research statement.
 Do not attach ten files or a giant PDF.
 Professors are more likely to open a single tidy CV than a bundle.
 Proofread carefully - a first email full of errors undermines the impression of a serious researcher.